Ruthless by Law

 Ruthless by Law is the second studio album by American hip hop group RBL Posse.
 It was released on November 15, 1994 via In-A-Minute Records.
 Recording sessions took place at Bayview Productions in Richmond, California.
 Production was handled by Cellski, The Enhancer, and RBL Posse, with Tony Jackson serving as executive producer.
 It features guest appearances from Cellski and Herm.
 The album peaked at number 197 on the Billboard 200, number 23 on the Top R&B/Hip-Hop Albums and number three on the Heatseekers Albums chart in the United States.

-It is the last group's album featured member Mr. Cee as he was shot nine times and killed near his home on Harbor Road on New Year's Day 1996, as well as their final project for In-A-Minute Records label.
+It is the group's last album featuring member Mr. Cee as he was shot nine times and killed near his home on Harbor Road on New Year's Day 1996.
+It was their final project for In-A-Minute Records label.

 In 2014, it was placed at number 49 on Vibe magazine ’94 Week: The 50 Best Rap Albums Of 1994 list.